Cattle Fair Announced In DG Khan - UrduPoint

 Cattle Fair Announced In DG Khan

-DG KHAN, (UrduPoint / Pakistan Point News - 14th Feb, 2024) Cattle fair is announced to begin from the 20th of Feb here Wednesday on direction of the Punjab government.
+DG KHAN, (UrduPoint / Pakistan Point News - 15th Feb, 2024) On the direction of the Punjab government, the Cattle Fair is announced to begin on February 20.

-Additional Commissioner Coordination Dera Ghazi Khan division Kareem Bakhsh said in a meeting that sports competitions along with cultural and local programs would be arranged during the cattle fair.
+Additional Commissioner Coordination DG Khan Division Kareem Bakhsh said in a meeting that sports competitions along with cultural and local programs would be arranged during the cattle fair to be concluded until February 26.

-He said that the fair will be concluded on 26th of Feb.

-He further said competition and exhibition of high-yielding dairy cows, goats, and buffaloes would be arranged on the occasion.
+He said competitions and exhibitions of high-yielding dairy cows, goats, and buffaloes would be arranged on the occasion.

-Officials of the cattle company including Mohammed Younis, Shahzad Qadir, and other officers were present at the meeting.
+The MD of the cattle company, Mohammed Younis, Shahzad Qadir, and other relevant officers were present in the meeting.

 Recent Stories